codeman869/Obfuscated-IntHarmony-/README.md

 **Starting Point**

-Below is the original code starting point:
+Below is the original code starting point, and used a little more complex logic:

 ```Ruby
 def intHarmony(a,b)